NkululekoCyrilCele/amantungwa-accounting-and-tax-services/README.md

 This project is licensed under the [Apache License 2.0] - [https://www.apache.org/licenses/LICENSE-2.0].
 You are free to modify and use the code as per the license terms.

-For more information, please refer to the [https://www.apache.org/licenses/LICENSE-2.0](Apache License 2.0).
+For more information, please refer to the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contact